-Canadian coffee chain Tim Hortons Inc. announced on Tuesday that it will digitize its business in China and add 1,500 stores in the country with the investment of Tencent Holdings Ltd. (HKEX: 0700).
+Canadian coffee chain Tim Hortons Inc. announced on Tuesday that it will digitalization its business in China and add 1,500 stores in the country with the investment of Tencent Holdings Ltd. (HKEX: 0700).

 Toronto-based Tim Hortons announced the Tencent investment on the microblogging site Weibo on Tuesday but didn’t disclose the amount of the proceeds in the statement.

-The coffee chain said that it will accelerate its digital innovation with Tencent's mini-program, lightweight apps that run inside the messaging app WeChat.
+The coffee chain said that it will accelerate its digital innovation with Tencent’s mini-program, which are lightweight apps that run inside the messaging app WeChat.

 “Tencent has established a unique platform that opens up consumers' online and offline lives.
 We will accelerate digital innovation, including the use of WeChat mini program, to bring customers a better consumer experience,” Yongchen Lu, the chief executive officer of Tim Hortons China, said in the statement.

 Lu previously served as the chief financial officer at Burger King and later introduced Canadian coffee brand Tim Hortons to China through the establishment of a joint venture.

 Tim Hortons entered Chinese market in February last year and based its first store in Shanghai’s landmark People Square.
 The company said in the statement that it plans to add over 1,500 outlets across the country together with its current 50 locations in China.

 The fast-growing company opened its stores at breakneck speed.
 Tim Hortons opened its second store 20 days after landing the first store, and after 50 days, the third store was opened.